walterfreeman/phy211/syllabus.md

 * legal involvement or proceedings;
 * or international issues

 is eligible to take an incomplete in the course.
 If you think that you may need to take an incomplete, please contact me as soon as possible.

+In general, students may *only* take an incomplete if they have finished a substantial portion of the course (two units) with a grade of C+ or better.

 <a id="policy"></a>